Six Places to Visit Off Season

 For more information on traveling to Australia during the off season, please visit the Australia section of our website, or speak to an Australia specialist directly on 1-844-250-3450.

 Chilean and Argentinean Patagonia is as beautiful as ever but at its most peaceful in its winter.
-The southern hemisphere winter is from June to August, and this time of year gives ample opportunity to admire the stunning landscapes and get your adventurous fill of the great outdoors.
+The Southern Hemisphere winter is from June to August, and this time of year gives ample opportunity to admire the stunning landscapes and get your adventurous fill of the great outdoors.

-The Lake District regions of both Chilean and Argentinean Patagonia offer some good skiing opportunities, plus a wealth of cosy accommodation with roaring log fires, excellent wines and hearty meals with dishes typical of the region.
+The Lake District regions of both Chilean and Argentinean Patagonia offer some good skiing opportunities, plus a wealth of cozy accommodation with roaring log fires, excellent wines and hearty meals with dishes typical of the region.
 Further south, the Perito Moreno Glacier (near to the town of El Calafate in Argentina) is another great destination to visit in the winter.
 You can trek on the glacier itself, and the advantage of going at this time of the year is that there is often a layer of snow on the glacier, which makes it easier to tackle with your crampons.
-The colours and hues of the glacier and the mini icebergs in the lake around it are also intensified by the snowy contrasts.
+The colors and hues of the glacier and the mini icebergs in the lake around it are also intensified by the snowy contrasts.
 Over into Chile, the stunning Torres del Paine National Park can get a little crowded at its key viewpoints in the peak travel season, so if you find yourself down here in the winter you will not feel like you have to share the views.

 For more information on traveling to Patagonia during the off season, please visit the Patagonia section of our website, or speak to a Patagonia specialist directly on 1-855-838-8640.